sharma402575-svg/Scanner/README.md

   Live Scanner page never touches this one — it only updates when you click its own "Compute Sentiment" button.
 You can right-click its sidebar link and "open in new tab" for a true separate browser tab.

+## Sector Rotation page (new — RRG)

+A third page, own URL: `pages/2_Sector_Rotation.py`.
+Plots a classic Relative Rotation Graph — every sector's **RS-Ratio** (relative strength vs Nifty 50, x-axis) against its **RS-Momentum** (is that strength accelerating, y-axis), both centered at 100, with a trailing tail of recent weeks so you can see each sector rotating between the four
+quadrants:
+- **Leading** (top-right) — outperforming and accelerating
+- **Weakening** (bottom-right) — still outperforming, losing steam
+- **Lagging** (bottom-left) — underperforming, still falling
+- **Improving** (top-left) — underperforming, but turning up

+Sectors classically rotate clockwise through these over time.
+A table below the chart shows each sector's current quadrant.

+**Honesty note on methodology**: the original JdK RS-Ratio/RS-Momentum formulas (the ones StockCharts' RRG uses) are proprietary.
+This uses the standard open approximation (z-score-normalized RS-Ratio, rate-of-change RS-Momentum) that's publicly documented and widely used in open-source RRG implementations — it produces the same quadrant behavior and rotation pattern, but won't match a licensed StockCharts RRG tick-for-tick.

+New file: `sector_rotation.py` — the RS-Ratio/Momentum computation,
+independent of `scanner.py`.

 ## FII/DII & Sentiment page